voxpupuli/puppet-chrony/README.md

 ####`chrony_password`

 This sets the chrony password to be used in the key file.
+By default a short fixed string is used.
+If set explicitly to 'unset' then no password will setting will be added to the keys file by puppet.

 ####`config`